Watch Out for Fraudulent Activity learn more

 3. Consider rebalancing.

 A review of your portfolio can help you determine whether your asset allocation is balanced and in line with your time horizon and goals.
 If one type of investment performed well during the year, it could represent a greater percentage of your portfolio than you initially wanted.
 As a result, you might consider selling some of it and using that money to buy other types of investments to rebalance your portfolio.
 The process of rebalancing typically involves buying and selling securities to restore your portfolio to your targeted asset allocation based on your risk tolerance, investment objectives and time frame.
-A professional Financial Advisor can help you review your portfolio and make recommendations based on your goals.
+A professional Financial Advisor can help you review your portfolio, tackle these year-end investment tasks and make recommendations based on your goals.

 4. Use losses to help offset gains.